 - Use eBay and Discogs sold listings to set prices

 Show Me The Money

-These can be once in a lifetime finds for the hardcore collector.
-Once again, with any industry such as this one must be very careful as to not buy a fake or fraud item.
+These can be once-in-a-lifetime finds for the hardcore collector.
+Once again, with any industry such as this one must be very careful to not buy a fake or fraudulent item.
 Do your homework and know what you are looking at.

 You Can Still Have the Music